 Benefits and Challenges of Mobile Healthcare Technology

 Providers benefit, too.
-Using a mobile EHR system, they have the patient’s entire medical history at their fingertips, allowing them to see the medications the patient is currently taking and any allergies they may have, making it simple to prescribe the correct medicine for the specific condition.
+Using a mobile EHR system, they have the patient’s entire medical history at their fingertips, allowing them to see the medications the patient is currently taking and any allergies they may have, which makes it easier to prescribe the correct medicine for the specific condition.

-Engagement between providers and patients is also a big plus in mobile healthcare technology.
+Engagement between providers and patients is also a big benefit of mobile healthcare technology.
 The use of patient portals—which allow healthcare consumers to schedule appointments, check lab results, email providers, or receive targeted information on their specific conditions—makes it easier for patients to take control of their own healthcare.

 “With mobile, you have a persistent presence,” says Grey Healthcare Group managing partner and chief engagement officer Erin Byrne, in an mHealthIntelligence interview.
 “You’re not only able to see what patients are experiencing, you have the flexibility of information delivery….”

 Mobile healthcare technology also increases the ability to collect not just data, but “big data.”
-While it sounds like a corporate buzzword, it’s absolutely necessary to the future of mobile medicine.
+While it sounds like a corporate buzzword, collecting and leveraging key data absolutely necessary to the future of mobile medicine.

 Consider this: A single medical research study can require more than 100 terabytes of storage space.
 Most non-mobile healthcare organizations don’t have the capacity to store that kind of data, but mobile organizations with cloud-based storage can store that and more.